Hand and Upper Limb Surgery Fellowship

 • Acquire skills in elective and emergent conditions of the upper limb from the shoulder to fingertips

-• Gain exposure to microsurgical procedures
+• Exposure to basic microsurgical procedures

 Salary